UK records hottest day of the year so far as heatwave triggers thunderstorms

 Mr Stroud said the recent spell of hot weather has drawn in moist air to eastern parts of the country, which is causing the downpours.

-He said as much as 40mm-60mm of rain could fall in one hour, with some areas seeing a “substantial” amount.
+He said as much as 40 to 60mm of rain could fall in one hour, with some areas seeing a “substantial” amount.

 Commuters may be the worst affected by the downpours, with South Western Railway reporting a track circuit failure at London Waterloo.